VINAY-SANDEEP/javascript_projects/README.md

 ## Projects

-1. **To-Do List**: A simple app that allows users to add, remove, and mark tasks as completed.
+1. **📝 To-Do List**: A simple app that allows users to add, remove, and mark tasks as completed.
-2. **Weather Report**: Displays the weather report of a specified location using an API.
+2. **🌦️ Weather Report**: Displays the weather report of a specified location using an API.
-3. **Pokemon Generator**: Generates random Pokemon information using the Pokemon API.
+3. **🦠 Pokemon Generator**: Generates random Pokemon information using the Pokemon API.
-4. **Countdown Timer**: A timer to count down to a specific event or time.
+4. **⏳ Countdown Timer**: A timer to count down to a specific event or time.
-5. **Joke Generator**: Fetches and displays random jokes to entertain users.
+5. **😂 Joke Generator**: Fetches and displays random jokes to entertain users.
-6. **Meme Generator**: Loads random memes from a public API.
+6. **🤣 Meme Generator**: Loads random memes from a public API.

 ## Installation